 Chase is one of several financial institutions that offer cashier’s checks to their members.
 These checks are easy to obtain and affordable, making them a great secure payment option.
 Here’s a quick rundown of Chase cashier’s check fees:

-- $8 if you have a standard Total Checking or Student Checking account
+- $10 if you have a standard Total Checking® or Student Checking account

-Read on to learn more about Chase cashier’s checks and how they compare to other brands.
+Read on to learn more about Chase cashier’s checks and how they compare to other financial institutions.